-The Emergency Shelter Grant Program was originally established by the Homeless Housing Act of 1986, in response to the growing issue of homelessness among men, women, and children in the United States.
+The Emergency Shelter Grants Program was originally established by the Homeless Housing Act of 1986, in response to the growing issue of homelessness among men, women, and children in the United States.
 In 1987, the ESG Program was incorporated into subtitle B of Title IV of the Stewart B. McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11371-11378).
-On May 20, 2009, President Obama signed a bill to reauthorize HUD's McKinney-Vento Homeless Assistance programs, renaming the program "Emergency Solutions Grant."
+On May 20, 2009, President Obama signed a bill to reauthorize HUD's McKinney-Vento Homeless Assistance programs, renaming the program "Emergency Solutions Grants."
 The bill is known as the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act.
 HUD is developing regulations to implement the new homeless assistance program.
 The Division of Housing is changing its ESG program to meet the requirements of the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act.
 These changes are explained in this substantial amendment to the Consolidated Plan.

 ESG Program Objectives:

 The ESG Program is designed to be the first step in a continuum of assistance to prevent homelessness and enable individuals and families experiencing or at-risk- of homelessness to move toward permanent housing.

 - Homeless service providers

 - Other services providers

 - Homeless Assistance including shelter, essential social services, and operating costs of shelters such as maintenance, insurance and rent

 - Rapid rehousing and Homelessness Prevention including financial assistance for rent or utilities, in partnership with COC’s

 - Renovation, rehabilitation, or conversion of buildings for use as an emergency shelter or transitional housing for the homeless